pranjalpanwar81/Experiment-1-/README.md

            It is a compiled language. <br>
            (A) To print an output in C++ we use cout command. <br>

-           (B) Basic arithematic operations like addition, subtravtion, multiplication and division can be performed. <br> To take input from the user, we use "cin" command. <br>
+           (B) Basic arithematic operations like addition, subtravtion, multiplication and division can be performed.
+               To take input from the user, we use "cin" command. <br>

 Output <br>